Shasjank123/DART---Database-design/README.md

 # DART---Database-design
-A relational database for the Bihta Area Road Transportation System to efficiently organize the transportation details.
+A relational database for the Dallas Area Road Transportation System to efficiently organize the transportation details.